Short-Term Demand Forecasting During Disruption — Know Your Customer

 Work With Understanding, Not Unknowns

-Demand forecasting has taken on new importance for businesses and supply chains.
+Demand forecasting has taken on new importance for businesses and supply chains, boosting the importance of more accurate supply chain analytics.
 COVID-19 has exposed the vulnerabilities of many traditional demand forecasting and planning processes.
 Using carefully aggregated historical data simply doesn’t work in situations where the last historical precedent happened a century ago.

 Yet, without demand forecasting, businesses cannot hope to navigate the rapidly shifting situation that has impacted every level of operations.
 That’s led many companies to turn to consumer behavior data as a means to predict what step they must take next.

 As companies continue to recover from this crisis and adapt their operations, they’re waking to the reality that the next disruption is inevitable.
-The time to transform and evolve processes to become more responsive and resilient is now.
+The time to transform and evolve processes to develop supply chain resiliency is now.